Teacher in Charge: Mr J. Creighton.Recommended Prior Learning

 This is a Digital Technologies course for students wanting to specialise in designing, modifying, hacking, and creating digital hardware, electronics and computer system.
 This course will encourage students to understand how modern computer-controlled electronic devices work by building and programming their own.

-This is a practically focused STEM based course, with students learning about programmable electronic devices such as the Arduino and Raspberry Pi, and how they can be used to monitor and control the world around them, as well as how the systems communicate effectively.
-Students will then develop a project based on their interests and abilities and apply those practical and problem-solving components.
+This is a practically focused STEM based course, with students learning about programmable electronic devices such as the Arduino and/or Raspberry Pi, and how they can be used to monitor and control the world around them, as well as how the systems communicate effectively.
+Students will then develop a project developing an automated robot to do various tasks.
 These outcomes can be put forward for Science Fair or other Technology Competitions.
+The students also learn about computer systems, how they work and how they are set up for everday use.

-Students will have field trips to the University of Canterbury and/or Ara Institute of Technology to supplement their learning in authentic environments.
-The course will also include other skills like design construction, 3D printing and 3D modelling, electronics, programming, computer system assembly and embedded systems.
+The course will also include other skills like design construction, 3D printing and 3D modelling, lasercutting, electronics, programming, computer system assembly and embedded systems.

 This course will develop time-management, organisational, communication and electronic design skills.
 Students are expected to work both individually and in groups as well as participating in extension activities and outside the classroom learning opportunities.